marcocipri/marcocipri.github.io/_pages/index.md

 ### Posts

 This is where I intend to post my thoughts, ideas and updates.
-There's the three most-recent posts below, or here's [all posts by year.]({{ site.baseurl }}{% link list/posts.html %})
+The most-recent posts are below, or here's [all posts by year.]({{ site.baseurl }}{% link list/posts.html %})

 ### Recent Posts